-Q VALERIE MITCHELL
+O VALERIE MITCHELL

 Ms. Mitchell has served as one of our directors since August 2019.
-She is the President of Troy Energy Exploration and Production, LLC, a position she has held since March 2020.
-Previously, Ms. Mitchell served as the Chief Executive Officer and member of the Board of Directors of Corterra Energy, LLC from December 2016 through November 2019.
+She is the President of Troy Energy, a position she has held since March 2020.
+She also currently serves on the board of directors, and on the Reserves Committee, of Freehold Royalties since June 2022.
+Previously, Ms. Mitchell served as the Chief

+Executive Officer and member of the board of directors of Corterra Energy, LLC from December 2016 through November 2019.
 Prior to that, she served in various positions with Newfield Exploration Company from 2004 through 2016, including as the Vice President, Mid-Continent from February 2015 through August 2016, Vice President, Corporate Development from May 2014 through January 2015 and General Manager, Mid-Continent Region from December 2011 through April 2014.
 She holds a B.S. in Chemical Engineering from the University of Missouri.
-Ms. Mitchell has over 15 years of operational leadership experience in the oil and gas industry.
+Ms. Mitchell has over 15 years of operational leadership experience in the oil and natural gas industry.
 We believe that Ms. Mitchell's management experience and expertise in the oil and natural gas industry qualify her to serve as one of our directors.

-CONTINUING MEMBERS OF THE BOARD: CLASS II DIRECTORS (TERMS TO EXPIRE AT THE 2022 ANNUAL MEETING)
+CONTINUING MEMBERS OF THE BOARD: CLASS II DIRECTORS (TERMS TO EXPIRE AT THE 2025 ANNUAL MEETING)